Linking Diagram Elements to Documentation

 Software Ideas Modeler offers various editions that include different subsets of all features.
 During the evaluation period, you may try any of the offered editions and find the one which suits your needs best.

-Class Diagram is a static structure diagram which describes the structure of a system by showing its classes with their attributes and operations, and the relationships among objects.
+A class diagram is a static diagram that describes the structure of a system by showing its classes with their attributes and operations and the relationships among objects.
 This tutorial explains how you can draw UML class diagrams and what usage they have.

-Use case diagram consists of use cases, actors and relationships among them.
-It presents a user interaction with the system and defines the specifications of use cases.
+A use case diagram consists of use cases, actors and relationships among them.
+It presents a user interaction with the system, and defines the specifications of use cases.

-Sequence diagram models communication among objects in sequential order.
-It shows object, classes and actors involved in the scenario and exact order of messages.
+A sequence diagram models communication among objects in sequential order.
+It shows objects, classes, and actors involved in the scenario and exact order of messages.
 It consists of vertical lines which belong to lifelines and horizontal lines of messages.

-Activity diagram is a behavior diagram, which shows a scenario using a flow of actions.
+An activity diagram is a behavior diagram that shows a scenario using a flow of actions.
 It models a sequence of actions, decisions based on conditions, concurrent branches and various cycles.

-UML Communication Diagram shows interactions in form of messages between objects and parts, which are represented by lifelines.
+A UML communication diagram shows interactions in the form of messages between objects and parts, which are represented by lifelines.
 Communication Diagram is a modified form of UML Sequence Diagram, but unlike it, its elements do not have to be ordered horizontally and may have any position in the diagram.

-Object diagram is a structural UML diagram.
+An object diagram is a structural UML diagram.
 It describes a system or its part at a specific time.
 It models instances, their values and relationships.
-It may be use to show examples of data structures.
+It may be used to show examples of data structures.

-UML Package Diagram shows dependencies between the packages in the model.
+A UML package diagram shows dependencies between the packages in the model.
 It depicts the structure and organization of project in the large scale.

-Component diagram offers a view on a complex system.
-It depicts the interfaces provided and/or required by the parts of system and the relationships between the parts.
+A component diagram offers a view on a complex system.
+It depicts the interfaces provided and/or required by the parts of the system and the relationships between the parts.
 The parts are represented by components and other artifacts.

 UML Deployment Diagram depicts deployment of artifacts on nodes.
 It is used for showing the placements of artifacts (software, system, module, etc.) on physical nodes (hardware, server, database, etc.) and the relationships between particular parts of the solution.